Frequently Asked Questions

 Ketamine + Psychedelics

 While ketamine is generally considered safe, due to its temporary increase in blood pressure and heart rate those with current or history of uncontrolled hypertension, aneurisms, strokes, heart conditions may be limited in receiving ketamine.
 Ketamine is also contraindicated in those who have schizophrenia or other psychotic symptoms.
-Ketamine should not be used in those who have an allergy to Ketamine.
+Ketamine should not be used in those who have an allergy to ketamine.
 We do not use ketamine during pregnancy.

 Ketamine is a highly versatile drug and can be administered orally, via injection, or intravenously.
 When administered via injection the dose is 6-10 times higher for anesthesia and 2-6 times higher for short procedures.